BayesicFitting

 In 1 dimension we have an uniform distribution of space along that axis.

 In 3 dimensions we have a ball.
-There is a circle present al every x value.
-The volumes is proportional to
+There is a circle present at every x value.
+The volumes is proportional to a parabola.

 For a 4-d (hyper)ball there is a 3-d ball at every x value.